abdulkader4513/precily/README.md

 • setting up CI/CD files for the same app.

-• adding logging functionality in repo.
+• adding logging functionality in the repo.

 Dependencies: opencv-python==4.4.0.46 pytesseract==0.3.7